Junyoungpark/GTMARL-SC2ENV/README.md

 Any modification will be welcomed if the modifation is well reasoned and documnented.

 ## Grading Policy
 We will grade the project outcomes __only based on__ the average winning rate.
-Therefore, every trained model should work proprely with out any modification of the [test code]().
+Therefore, every trained model should work proprely with out any modification of the [test code]() except loading the models from the disk.

 ## Installation guide